liewteh/challenge-london-mini-guide/challenge-quote-server/README.md

 [Here's the documentation for its sample() function](https://lodash.com/docs/4.17.11#sample).

+Install the lodash library:
+- edit the file `package.json`...
+- add a line for lodash in the dependencies (you'll already see one for "express").
+- You can use "*" as the version number for now.
-Install the lodash library by adding a dependency line in `package.json` - glitch will automatically install it.
+- Glitch will automatically install it.

-Remember to add a "require" line in your server.js
+Add a "require" line in your server.js so that you can use the library.

 `const lodash = require('lodash');`

 then you can use...

 `lodash.sample(myArray)`

+This is the same process for almost ANY library you can find on [https://www.npmjs.com/](npm).

 ## Challenge: Advanced: Add a React app as a front-end